rmovva/rmovva.github.io/index.md

 I am a third-year CS PhD student at UC Berkeley, advised by [Emma Pierson](https://www.cs.cornell.edu/~emmapierson/).

 I develop AI and NLP methods for problems in the social sciences, healthcare, and biology.
-Recently, I'm most excited about interpreting foundation models for hypothesis generation.
+Recently, I am excited about interpreting foundation models for hypothesis generation.
-I am also interested in evaluating and improving the social impacts of AI.
+I'm also interested in evaluating and improving the social impacts of AI.

-I started my PhD at Cornell Tech, where I was a member of the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) working group and a [Digital Life Initiative](https://www.dli.tech.cornell.edu/) fellow.
+I started my PhD at Cornell Tech, where I was a member of the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) group and a [Digital Life Initiative](https://www.dli.tech.cornell.edu/) fellow.
 Before my PhD, I studied CS at MIT, with minors in Biology and Women's & Gender Studies.
 I worked with [Catherine D'Ignazio](https://dataplusfeminism.mit.edu/), [Michael Carbin](https://people.csail.mit.edu/mcarbin/), and [Anshul Kundaje](https://profiles.stanford.edu/anshul-kundaje).

 I write sporadically on my [blog](https://rajivmovva.com/blog) and on [Substack](https://rajmovva.substack.com/).
-I am grateful to all the [mentors and collaborators](https://rajivmovva.com/people) who have helped me along the way; if I can be helpful, feel free to [email me](mailto:rmovva@berkeley.edu).
+I am grateful to all the [mentors and collaborators](https://rajivmovva.com/people) who have helped me along the way.
+If I can be helpful, feel free to email me: [rmovva@berkeley.edu](mailto:rmovva@berkeley.edu).

 ### Recently:
 -  [🔗 We released a Python package for HypotheSAEs.](https://github.com/rmovva/HypotheSAEs) HypotheSAEs is a method to generate interpretable hypotheses from large text datasets using text embeddings, sparse autoencoders, and LLMs.
-It's fast, cheap, and produces strong results on pretty much all datasets we've tested it on (e.g., Yelp reviews, Congressional speeches, news headlines).
+It's fast, cheap, and produces strong results on the several datasets we've tested it on (e.g., news headlines, Yelp reviews, Congressional speeches).

 ### Selected Work